-Braun’s option will be declined as he mulls whether to return in 2021.
+Braun’s option was declined as he mulls whether to return in 2021.
 General manager David Stearns predicted that decision might not come until close to Spring Training.
 If Braun, who turns 37 on Nov.
 17, decides he’s interested in another season, then he and the Brewers would have to work out a contract that makes sense for both sides.

 Are any of those players non-tender candidates?